MoonDevelopmentsLLC/AstalaMail/README.md

     🛡️ Zero Compromises on Privacy: Your data stays with you and your chosen providers.

-    🚀 Native Provider Integration: Access Gmail labels, Outlook calendars, ProtonMail encryption, and more—all in one app.
+    🚀 Provider Webmail Integration: Access Gmail labels, Outlook calendars, ProtonMail encryption, and more—all in one app.
+         When your provider updates their webmail, its used immediately, no time consumption on your end.

     ⚡ Designed for Speed: The bottleneck is the internet speed.

 🎯 Features
 🔒 Privacy by Design

-    No Data Harvesting: We don’t mine your emails, track behavior, or sell analytics.
+    No Data Harvesting: I don’t mine your emails, track behavior, or sell analytics.

-    End-to-End Encryption (Future): Implementation for auto encryption of emails.
+    End-to-End Encryption (Future): Implementation for auto encryption of emails across all hosts.

-    Local Storage: All email data stays on your device unless explicitly sent.
+    Local Storage: All data stays on your device, providers/hosts won't know your other providers/hosts

 🌐 Universal Provider Support

-    Native Web Client Embedding: Directly embed your provider’s web interface (e.g., Gmail’s compose window) within AstalaMail’s UI.

     Lifecycle Automation: WIP